dzlab/dzlab.github.io/_posts/2020-10-13-elasticsearch-alpakka.md

 * `withRetryLogic(logic:RetryLogic)`: to set the retry policies.
 In this case we used the `RetryAtFixedRate` implementation that will allow 5 max retries at a fixed 1 second retry interval.

-At last, create the actual pipeline that will read from a CSV Source, for every line, it will create a message and ingest it to a destiation Elastisearch index throughout the Elasticsearch Sink.
+At last, create the actual pipeline that will read from a CSV Source, for every line, it will create a message and ingest it to a destination Elastisearch index throughout the Elasticsearch Sink.
 For instance:
 ```scala
 val graph = Source.single(ByteString(Resource.getAsString("data.csv")))
   .via(CsvParsing.lineScanner())